tezizzm/SchwabMayWorkshop/Exercises/Exercise #1 Database Connectors/instructions.md

         }, isMySqlBound ?
 ServiceLifetime.Scoped : ServiceLifetime.Singleton);
         ```

 10. Database migrations allow us to keep our database in sync without our model.
-Create a file called EnsureMigration.cs.
+Create a file called `EnsureMigration.cs`.
 We will utilize this class when we set up our middleware pipeline to make sure all Entity Framework Migrations have been executed.
 The class should have the following definition.
 For a discussion on Entity Framework Migrations see the following [article](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/)

     ```c#
     using System.Data.Common;